Highlights. Most consumers (88%) only buy brands they trust.

 Brand Consistency Statistics

-- Around 30% of companies have brand guidelines widely used and recognized throughout the organization.
+- Around 30% of companies have brand guidelines that are widely used and recognized throughout the organization.

 - 15% of companies have no brand guidelines.